sonofeft/ParaSol/README.rst

 Output is generated in plain text, HTML, and (On Windows) native Microsoft Suite files (Excel, Word and PowerPoint).

-.. todo:: Add support for Libreoffice and OpenOffice on both Linux and Windows

 A problem is defined by input and output parameters.
 Results are presented in a manner that conveys insight into system trends and characteristics.
 The process of performing an analysis results in an ample assortment of graphs, charts, and images that display system sensitivities, variations, and characteristics.